 The Hatton W. Sumners Foundation through Howard Payne University

 Stipend and Terms

 The Sumners Scholar program is a four-semester commitment.
 As an investment in the Scholar’s promising academic and professional future, the Sumners Foundation provides Scholars with a $7,500 per semester stipend for four semesters.
 This stipend is in addition to university scholarships that current HPU students receive or transfer students are eligible to receive.
 If the combined package of university scholarships and the Sumners Scholarship exceeds tuition, the excess can be applied toward fees, books, and room and board.
 Students cannot receive financial aid that exceeds the University’s cost-of-attendance, and the stipend may apply only to regular fall and spring semesters.

 For information regarding other available scholarships, loans and grants, contact HPU’s Office of Student Financial Aid.

 Qualifications and Selection

-Sumners Scholar applicants must be United States citizens, members in good standing of the Guy D. Newman Honors Academy, and have at least 60 semester hours by the beginning of the fall semester following their selection.
-Transfer students must be accepted for admission into Howard Payne University and the Guy D. Newman Honors Academy, and must have a cumulative 3.25 grade point average on a 4.0 scale.
-No advanced hours may be transferred as advanced hours from a junior college.
+Sumners Scholar applicants must be United States citizens, demonstrate interest in civic leadership and engagement, and have at least 60 semester hours by the beginning of the fall semester following their selection.
+Transfer students must be concurrently accepted for admission into Howard Payne University.

 The application deadline is March 15 and final selection is in April.
 Qualified students must submit applications to: